raventid/write-you-async-for-a-great-good/core.md

 Let's look a bit at this ancient and forgotten spells:

-Select - operating system call.
+- Select - operating system call.
-Poll - operating system call.
+- Poll - operating system call.
-Epoll - Linux advanced polling mechanizm.
+- Epoll - Linux have this unique mechanizm.
-Kqueue - OSX, BSD-based operating systems use this one.
+- Kqueue - OSX, BSD-based operating systems use this one.

+You might be interested in libraries:

+- `libevent` (truly ancient)
-You might be interested in libraries such as `libevent` (truly ancient), `libev` (Phusion Passenger web-server and libraries based on nio4r, including Async and Culluloid), `libuv` (Node.js powerfull async engine built on top of it!)
+- `libev` (Phusion Passenger web-server and libraries based on nio4r, including Async and Culluloid)
+- `libuv` (Node.js powerfull async engine built on top of it!)